 Q: What irks you most about the whole practice of fashion policing?

-Personally, I absolutely adore this look on Barbra.
-It flattered her body extremely well and had the perfect combination of class, elegance and timelessness.
-When Barbra began her 1994 concert the following year she had Donna Karan create a similar variation of this look in ivory.
+No one can deny the three piece skirt suit was an incredibly flattering look on Barbra.
+It had the perfect combination of class, elegance and timelessness.
+It worked so well that when Barbra began her 1994 concert the following year she had Donna Karan create a similar variation of the look in ivory.

 The first notable appearance of a women’s suit dates back to one of Barbra’s idols-Sarah Bernhardt in 1870.
 Far ahead of her time, Bernhardt caused a scandal by wearing mens clothing and challenged gender roles in both her fashion and choice of acting roles by playing traditionally male roles.